 ways to concretize thoughts and feelings will be explored.

-Psychodrama wtih 24 years of experience working with
+Practitioner)of Psychodrama with 24 years of experience

-passion for teaching family therapy and psychodrama--two
+have a passion for teaching family therapy and

-very powerful and complementary methodologies.
+psychodrama--two very powerful and complementary

 In addition, to my 14 years of experience in psychodrama, I